Greetings MED-Hive community!

 To help support the community you can reblog, comment, upvote or even delegate to the @med-hive community account, using the following links:

 Also, you can join our voting trail and help us curate good quality content.
-We appreciate all the help we can get to reach out to more people that might benefit from our content and to reward our community authors properly.
+We appreciate all the help we can get in order to reach out to more people that might benefit from our content and to properly reward our community authors.

 Have fun and learn!
 We look forward to hearing from you all.